 Statement of Purpose

 As part of the ApplyYourself online application, applicants need to submit a statement of purpose describing their unique background, experience, and motivation for pursuing a PhD in neuroscience at Northwestern.
-The statement may not exceed 5,000 characters.
+The statement may not exceed 5,000 characters (with spaces).